asimwe1/rust_chatapp/site/guide/1-quickstart.md

 # Quickstart

-Before you can start writing a Rocket application, you'll need a **nightly** version of Rust installed.
-We recommend you use [rustup](https://rustup.rs/) to install or configure such a version.
+Before you can start writing a Rocket application, you'll need to install the Rust toolchain.
+We recommend using [rustup](https://rustup.rs/).
 If you don't have Rust installed and would like extra guidance doing so, see the [getting started](../getting-started) section.

 ## Running Examples